adap/flower/benchmarks/flowertune-llm/evaluation/medical/README.md

 # Evaluation for Medical challenge

-We leverage the medical question answering (QA) metric provided by [Meditron](https://github.com/epfLLM/meditron) to evaluate our fined-tuned LLMs.
+We build up a medical question answering (QA) pipeline to evaluate our fined-tuned LLMs.
 Three datasets have been selected for this evaluation: [PubMedQA](https://huggingface.co/datasets/bigbio/pubmed_qa), [MedMCQA](https://huggingface.co/datasets/medmcqa), and [MedQA](https://huggingface.co/datasets/bigbio/med_qa).